david7joy/CockroachDB-Multi-Region-on-AWS/readme.md

 Note: This should creat about 20 resources per region once its done, so if 3 regions then 60 resources.

-## 2. VPC Peering, Routing, security groups and Route53 t
+## 2. VPC Peering, Routing, security groups and Route53

 #### Follow the steps [here](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html#same-account-different-region) to create Peering Connection with VPCs in the same account and different Regions.  *Here are some key steps you have to do perform in order to ensure connectivity.*